gtk-rs/gtk4-rs/book/src/gobject_signals.md

 {{#rustdoc_include ../listings/gobject_signals/2/main.rs:callback}}
 ```

-Similar to the generic way of accessing properties, the advantage of `connect_local` is that it also works with custom signals[^1].
+Similar to the generic way of accessing properties, the advantage of `connect_local` is that it also works with custom signals.

+> If you want to connect from a different thread than the main thread, make sure to use [`connect`](http://gtk-rs.org/gtk-rs-core/stable/latest/docs/glib/object/trait.ObjectExt.html#tymethod.connect) instead of `connect_local`.
+However, that also means that your connected closure has to implement [`Send`](https://doc.rust-lang.org/stable/core/marker/trait.Send.html) + [`Sync`](https://doc.rust-lang.org/stable/core/marker/trait.Sync.html).

 ## Adding Signals to Custom GObjects